By: Team CS2103-F09-3 Since: Sep 2019 Licence: MIT

 All information regarding our modules are initially stored in json format, within the file

-Information in a ModuleInfo
+Information in a ModuleInfo object includes:

 -